How to Choose the Best MacBook for Music Production

-With computers being the heart of modern music production, there’s no need to rent costly studios to record your tracks.
-Nowadays you can apply all your desired effects and polish with your home computer—especially, if you know which computers are best for the purpose.
+With computers being the heart of modern music making, there’s no need to rent costly studios to record your tracks.
+Nowadays you can apply all your desired effects and polish tracks with your home laptop—especially if you know which computers are best for the purpose.

-More specifically, Macs are the most likely computers to become your right hand in high-quality music production.
+Music creators are drawn to Macs and for good reason—Macs are the most likely computers to become your right hand in high-quality music production.

-In this article, you’ll find information about the main aspects you should consider when buying a Mac for music production, and get our recommendations for the top three Macs to cover your needs—no matter how diverse they are.
+In this article, we’ll cover the main aspects you should consider when buying a Mac for music production, and get our recommendations on how to choose between the top three Macs for musicians in 2020.

 - Recommended system requirements